Spearfoot/FreeNAS-scripts/README.md

 By default, the script sets both the read and write timeout value to 7 seconds.
 You can change either or both of these values to better suit your environment.

 Some hard drives retain these values when powered down, but some do not - including the HGST 7K4000 drives I use in one of my systems.
-For this reason, I configure my FreeNAS servers to run as a post-init startup script.
+For this reason, I configure my FreeNAS servers to run `set_hdd_src.sh` as a post-init startup script.